 Unfortunatly it isn’t free but I have managed to talk iMobie, the authors of this software, into giving my customers a great deal.
-Normally PhoneCleanPro can cost up to $159.99 but I have got an exclusive discount taking the price down to unbelievably low $19.99.
-Thats a saving of $140!
+Normally PhoneCleanPro can cost up to 159.99 EUR (about $175) but I have got an exclusive discount taking the price down to unbelievably low $19.99 EUR (about $22).
+Thats a saving of about $150!

 I’m not sure how long this deal will last as it is such a huge price cut so if you want to automate the whole process then I’d recommending buying it quick before they change their mind!